csc-training/hip-programming/docs/05-fortran.md

 # Fortran

 * No native GPU support in Fortran:
-    - HIP functions are callable from C, using `extern C`
+    - HIP functions are callable from C, using `extern C`, compile hipcc
-    - compile HIP functions (containing kernels) with hipcc
     - interoperability with Fortran via `iso_c_binding`
 * Fortran + HIP:
     - link with Fortran